-Meanwhile, drain the tofu and cut into cubes.
-Pat the tofu dry with a paper-towel to absorb all the excess moisture.
+3. Meanwhile add the brown rice to salted boiling water and cook according to the packet instructions, then drain the tofu and cut into cubes.
+Pat the tofu dry with a paper-towel to absorb all the excess moisture (Image 3).

-Using the same mixing bowl, coat the tofu with 1 tbsp of soy sauce.Using a sieve, sprinkle the cornflour over the tofu, so the flour is evenly distributed and then toss to evenly to coat each piece.
+4. Using the same mixing bowl, coat the tofu with 1 tbsp of soy sauce.Using a sieve, sprinkle the cornflour over the tofu, so the flour is evenly distributed and then toss to evenly to coat each piece (Image 4).

-Divide the rice, aubergine and tofu in 4 meal prep containers and store the coriander and lime wedges separately.
+6. Divide the rice, aubergine and tofu in 4 meal prep containers and store the coriander and lime wedges separately (Image 6).

 It’s to do with everything that happens before hitting the pan.
 We pat all the excess liquid off of the tofu before coating it with cornflour.
 Without patting it dry, the heat of the pan would have to work to evaporate all of the liquid before browning the tofu, which would minimise any crispiness.
 The cornflour binds to the cornflour to form a layer that crisps up when heated and fried in oil.

 We need time to allow the tofu to crisp up and brown.
 If you’re continuously stirring then the tofu hasn’t had enough contact time with the pan to crisp up.

 For ease, I use the microwave but if you really want to maintain the crispiness, you can heat the tofu in a non-stick frying pan on a high heat.

 If you tried this Crispy Soy Tofu, Aubergine & Rice recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x